-22 Who is the owner of a copyrighted work?
+Who is the owner of a copyrighted work?

-As a rule, the owner of the copyrighted work is the author (or, in case of collaboration - the co-authors).
-However, in case of collective work, unless otherwise agreed, the patrimonial rights belong to the person that had the initiative and under whose name the work has been created.
-Also, in case of software created by employees, the patrimonial rights belong to the employer.
+As a rule, the owner of the copyrighted work is the author (or, in cases of collaboration, the co-authors).
+However, in cases of collective work, unless otherwise agreed, the patrimonial rights belong to the person that had the initiative and under whose name the work has been created.
+In addition, in cases of software created by employees, the patrimonial rights belong to the employer.

-23 May an employer own a copyrighted work made by an employee?
+25 May an employer own a copyrighted work made by an employee?